Kuruchy/Kuruchy/README.md

 ---
 #### I'm a Software Engineer 🤖 passionate about Android 📱 and Game development 🎮

-- 🔭 I’m currently working on my Android App [MTG Unity](https://play.google.com/store/apps/details?id=com.kurulabs.mtgunity&hl=es_419), on other Android Apps still not ready to the public and on a [Mobile](https://github.com/Kuruchy/Spaceshooter) game and desktop RPG.
+- 🔭 I’m currently working on my Android App [MTG Unity](https://play.google.com/store/apps/details?id=com.kurulabs.mtgunity&hl=es_419), on other Android Apps still not ready to release and on a [Mobile](https://github.com/Kuruchy/Spaceshooter) game and a desktop RPG.
 - 🌱 I’m currently learning to use [Blender](https://www.blender.org/) and better understand [Dagger2](https://github.com/google/dagger)
-- 👯 I’m looking to collaborate on some Open Source Projects
 - ⚡ Fun fact: I love climbing and bouldering
 - 💬 Ask me about anything Android dev or Game dev  related and, why not, anythig about climbing [here](https://github.com/kuruchy/kuruchy/issues)